dattgoswami/smartoutfit-weather-clothing-recommendation/README.md

 1. OpenWeatherMap API: Sign up for an account on [OpenWeatherMap](https://openweathermap.org/) to get your API key.

-2. Llama Model API: Sign up for an account on [MonsterAPI](https://monsterapi.ai/) to get your Llama model API key and authentication token.
+2. Llama2 Model API: Sign up for an account on [MonsterAPI](https://monsterapi.ai/) to get your Llama model API key and authentication token.

 ## Installation